ooyala/ios-sample-apps/README.md

 This application was designed to illustrate how correctly configured Google IMA assets play back using the Ooyala SDK.

+## OptionsSampleApp

+This application was designed to illustrate how correctly configured Options assets play back using the Ooyala SDK.

 ## CompleteSampleApp

 The CompleteSampleApp is a compilation of all of the other sample apps in the repo.
 You must view this project through SampleApps.xcworkspace to run without modification